 Behavioral/Situational Electrical Apprenticeship Interview Questions

-1. Can you give an example of a time where you turned an unhappy customer into a satisfied customer?
+1. Can you give an example of when you turned an unhappy customer into a satisfied customer?

 2. A customer expresses anger or frustration over a job.
 How do you respond?